 Alick Beggs and his sons David and Mark run a 580ha prime lamb and wool operation in Reedy Creek, SA.

 Rotational grazing: Take advantage of Pallaton’s regrowth ability by setting up a rotation - this is the best way to achieve the highest number of grazings over a season.
-Divide the total area of crop into blocks (i.e. 4 blocks) and use a rotation length of 28-40 days, depending on your area and climatic conditions.
+Divide the total area of crop/pasture into blocks and use a rotation length of 28-40 days, depending on your area and climatic conditions (growth rates will vary depending on environmental conditions)

-Set stocking: If it is not practical to utilise a rotation, instead of shifting at regular intervals animals can stay on the crop for a fixed period of time.
+Set stocking: If it is not practical to utilise strip grazing or a rotation, instead of shifting at regular intervals, animals can stay on Pallaton for a fixed period of time.
 Take a yield assessment prior to grazing to work out a stocking rate that will calculate the right number of animals for the required time.

-Strip grazing: If using a strip grazing method and repeat grazings are required, back fencing grazed areas and managing good residuals is critical to protecting re-growing plants due to the risk of treading damage and over grazing.
-Strip grazing
+Strip grazing: If using a strip grazing method with cattle or sheep, and multiple grazings are required, back fencing grazed areas and managing good residuals is critical to protecting regrowing plants due to the risk of treading damage and over grazing.
+Strip grazing is when stock are allocated a section each day/second day to graze and then the fence is moved creating a new strip to graze.
+Always fence the longest section of the paddock to create a long, narrow strip.

 Minimum 600mm rainfall per annum unless irrigated